hemanthhardy/Heatmap-and-attention-span/README.md

 # Heatmap-and-attention-span
-when a a video file(store, malls, etc..) is put into a specified target folder, then for that video footage heatmap will be generated and heatcount(how many people went through that spot) at a particular spot and how total time spent by the people at a particular spot.
-Used Effdet-7 for person object detection and Graph network technique for Multi object tracking.
+when a a video file(store, malls, etc..) is put into a specified target folder, then for that video footage heatmap will be generated and heatcount(how many people went through that spot) at a particular spot and how total time spent by the people at a particular spot and these four output will be save in a target output path seperately.
+ *Used Effdet-7 for person object detection and Graph network technique for Multi object tracking.*

+# to execute the code and installions.
+   Go through to Documentation/heatmap_attspan_doc.pdf NOTE : TF2 Object dection API setup with TF installed via anaconda(supported with GPU till october 2020).
+But now if you follow the doc, you will able to install only CPU supported env.
+Because when running setup.py for TF OD API setup, it looks for latest and anaconda doesnt have now and only pip has.
+But pip wont manage CUDA and cudnn like anaconda by itself.
+So if you want to install with GPU support you should manually install CUDA and CUDNN, steps for that also attached as .txt file.

 # output  video link:
 https://www.youtube.com/watch?v=DHGLfOiaB-E